CrissCCL/Level_ControlMod/README.md

 ## 🔉 Signal Processing: Low-Pass IIR Filter (1st Order)

-To reduce measurement noise, a **first-order IIR low-pass filter** was applied to the temperature signal before feeding it to the controller and the ARX model.
+To reduce measurement noise, a **first-order IIR low-pass filter** was applied to the level signal before feeding it to the controller and the model.

 ### 🔹 Filter Equation